-None-the-less, shop owners have to prepare for “business as usual” even amidst these uncertainties.
-Even though the average gallon of gas is now equivalent to a 4 for $4 at Wendy’s, data suggests Americans have not slowed their plans to hit the road this upcoming driving season.
-With summer weather, weekend getaways to the lake, and backyard BBQ’s just around the corner, auto repair shops should rev up for another busy season.
+Nonetheless, shop owners have to prepare for “business as usual” even amidst these uncertainties.
+Even though the average gallon of gas is now equivalent to a 4 for $4 at Wendy’s, data suggests Americans have not slowed their plans to hit the road this upcoming holiday season.
+With Thanksgiving travel and the December holidays and New Years right around the corner, auto repair shops and other businesses should rev up for another busy season.

 What does inflation have to do with insurance?